HubSpot Breeze AI capabilities in 2026: A complete guide

 Sales enablement and prospecting

 Breeze also comes with "AI Forecasting" and "Predictive Lead Scoring."
-These features look at your historical data to predict which deals are most likely to close and which new leads are worth a call, giving sales managers a more accurate picture of their pipeline.
-The catch?
-These powerful features demand a deep, exclusive commitment to the HubSpot Sales Hub.
-If your team uses a separate helpdesk like Zendesk or Freshdesk, you won’t be able to connect them.
-In contrast, eesel AI works as a flexible AI layer that integrates with your existing tools in minutes, giving you powerful automation without forcing you to change your entire tech stack.
+These features look at your historical data to predict which deals are most likely to close and which new leads are worth a call, giving sales managers an accurate picture of their pipeline.
+These features provide a powerful, unified experience within the HubSpot ecosystem.
+If your team uses various tools across the organization, eesel AI works as a great complementary layer that integrates with your existing tech stack to bring that same level of automation everywhere.

 Customer service automation